Parent's Guide to the Natural Science Course - Year Two

 The purpose of a survey course is twofold:

 You can help your student by realizing that I do not expect, nor should you expect, him to know every detail of the material we cover by the end of the course, For course purposes, he should be able to identify the important or basic information that he will need to understand the details, and concentrate on that.
-The worksheet questions will help drill him on those points, and so will help him identify them.
+The mastery exercises will help drill him on those points, and so will help him identify them.
 The parent notes for the unit will help you develop this ability in your student.

 The purpose of a classical approach to education is to develop the tools required to learn the material.
 A student who only memorizes information has no tools to continue his education.
-A student who gains confidence in using the tools for a given discipline will be able to continue his education even if he fails to learn or forgets tthe details of the material covered in a particular course.
+A student who gains confidence in using the tools for a given discipline will be able to continue his education even if he fails to learn or forgets the details of the material covered in a particular course.

 We start the course with the question What is science?
 Most students have their own opinions on this topic, and they don't always agree.
 Many of the questions about the nature of science and its relationship to human society that we examine in this course are similar open-ended, debatable questions.
 I will not tell your student the "right" answer for such questions.
 Instead, we will learn ways to think about the question, look at how past and present scientists, philosophers, and theologians have tried to answer them, and see whether we can come up with some answers that make sense to us.
 By the end of the course, I hope that your student will be able to examine such questions for himself, to take a position, and to support that position based on objective facts or well-reasoned conclusions.